code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-19-spring-kafka-batch-listener-example.md

 }
 ```

 The `receive()` method of the `Receiver` listener POJO needs to be updated to receive a `List` of payloads (in this example these are simple `String` objects).
-Alternatively [a List of Message<?> or ConsumerRecord<?, ?> objects can be configured](http://docs.spring.io/spring-kafka/docs/1.2.0.RELEASE/reference/html/_reference.html#__kafkalistener_annotation).
+Alternatively [a List of Message&lt;?&gt; or ConsumerRecord&lt;?, ?&gt; objects can be configured](http://docs.spring.io/spring-kafka/docs/1.2.0.RELEASE/reference/html/_reference.html#__kafkalistener_annotation).

 For logging purpose we also add the partition and offset headers of each message.
-These headers are also available in a `List` and map to the message based on the index.
+These headers are also available in a `List` and map to the received messages based on the index within the list.

 The `CountDownLatch` value is increased so that the included unit test case can send out a batch of 20 messages.